My people. This Idaho Potato Porridge had to happen. Some things can be crazy expensive in diaspora. Hmmm African yams for instance is like gold.

 That being said we haven’t eaten yams for a while.

-I usually don’t buy yams in bulk because if you don’t eat them up within a certain period of time, it all spoils and goes to waste.
+I usually don’t buy yams in bulk because if you don’t eat them up within a certain period of time, They go bad. since I am trying to live a low carb life , that simply means I don’t need to buy an entire box.
+I buy what I need when I need it.

-If I get it on sale which is rare, I buy in bulk and freeze.
+But If I get it on sale which is rare, the frugal mama in me kicks in HAHA, so I may decide to buy in bulk and freeze.
 But that too much wahala joor.😉

 Anyway yesterday the kiddos were craving some yam porridge.
 I decided to run by the African Store and pick up some yams.